Aiven-Open/klaw-docs/docs/HowTo/settings.md

   this by updating the property `klaw.adduser.roles`.
 - **Tenant Configuration**
-  A tenant is an isolated environment that has its own set of clusters, environments, users, teams, and topics For more information, see `tenant-config`{.interpreted-text role="doc"} documentation.
-You can change the hierarchy of environments and a few other configurations by updating the property `klaw.tenant.config`.
+  A tenant is an isolated environment that has its own set of clusters, environments, users, teams, and topics.
+  For more information, see [Tenant configuration](./kafka-cluster-migration/tenant-config.md).
+You can change the hierarchy of environments and a few other configurations by updating the property
+  `klaw.tenant.config`.
 - **Environment names**
   When adding a new Environment, predefined